Pietryx/Pietryx/README.md

 - 👋 Hi, I’m @Pietryx
-- 👀 I’m interested in learning how to program
+- 👀 I’m interested in learning how to programdddd ad asda
-- 🌱 I’m currently learning Arduino and PHP dsadasdas